jeaf/idxbeast/README.md

 idxbeast provides a rudimentary web application (server.py) built on the Bottle web framework.
 Some effort could be invested in making this web application more polished and feature rich.

-### Optimized C library

-Work on an experimental optimized C library called idxlib has been started.
-As is currently designed, idxbeast.py would call idxlib for each file to index.
-Before calling idxlib, idxbeast would read the whole file as unicode, and convert it to UTF-32.
-For each file, idxlib expects an array of unicode code
-points: 32 bit integers between 0 and 0xFFFF inclusive (assuming a Python narrow build).  idxlib will index each file, and store the accumulated results.
-When some criteria is met (e.g., number of files indexed larger than x), idxlib will flush the indexed documents to the SQLite database.

-### Web pages indexing

-Web pages indexing is not supported yet.
-This could be most useful for intranet or such networks that aren't indexed by Google.

 ### Microsoft Outlook contents indexing